gschleusner/DataCollectionExpandedSketch/README.md

 4. Test thoroughly
 5. Submit a pull request

+## About StrangeMatter Protocol

+StrangeMatter is an independent data protocol for structured information exchange.
+This project demonstrates how to build applications using HOK's specific component implementations that follow the StrangeMatter Protocol standards.

 ## License

-This project is part of the HOK StrangeMatter ecosystem.
-See the main repository for licensing information.
+This project demonstrates the use of HOK's StrangeMatter Protocol component implementations.
+Please refer to the respective repositories for licensing information.

 ---

-**Built with**: FastAPI, SQLAlchemy, Bootstrap 5, and the HOK StrangeMatter Components framework.
+**Built with**: FastAPI, SQLAlchemy, Bootstrap 5, and HOK's StrangeMatter Protocol Components.